ReferralCandy/woocommerce-referralcandy/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Added an option to enable the post-purchase popup widget on the checkout completed / thank you page =

 = 1.3.5 =
 * Fixed whitescreen of death issue when the Woocommerce plugin is deactivated while the ReferralCandy plugin is active